What do you do when local supermarkets are squeezing the life out of your business? One option is to refocus on an area where they can't compete

 A move into the corporate market has been a huge success for The Cake Store.
 "We introduced these new mini cakes which can include an edible corporate logo," Kevin smiles.
 "It's a fantastic tool for marketing as the company's advert is the last thing the client sees as the cake disappears into their mouth!"

-Development of the online business has gone very smoothly and The Cake Store now employs 36 staff, including 14 cake decorators.
+Development of the ecommerce business has gone very smoothly and The Cake Store now employs 36 staff, including 14 cake decorators.
 Tim, who works from his home in Ayr, Scotland, says the only real issue he faces is, keeping up with demand.

 In 2009, the Slatters expanded their customer base dramatically by launching The Brilliant Bakers.
 They now deliver a great range of celebration cakes all over the UK mainland rather than just serving London.
 "The range is growing on a daily basis," adds Tim.
 "We believe we are the first British company to guarantee fresh celebration cakes delivered in perfect condition."